simphotonics/callback_controller/README.md

 ```
 </details>

-The program includes a loop in which a callback is run five times.
-The actual callback is passed to the method `limiter.run` and the controller
-is configured to delay subsequent calls by at least 200 milliseconds.

-There is a delay of 100 milliseconds between each calls.
+Note that there is a delay of 100 milliseconds
+between subsequent callback runs.
 As the console output shows, the callback is run immediately in step 0,
 and then again in step 2 after a delay of 212 milliseconds,
 and in step 4, after a delay of 203 milliseconds.